 Hands & Upper Limbs Rehab Therapy

-Oh, those precious hands and upper limbs, oh how they bless us with the ability to do simple things like holding a spoon or typing on a keyboard.
+Oh, those precious hands and upper limbs.
+They bless us with the ability to do simple things like holding a spoon or typing on a keyboard.

-But let’s be real, when those delicate babies get hurt or start acting up, our entire lives can spiral into chaos.
+But let’s be realistic.
+When those delicate babies get hurt or start acting up, our lives spiral into chaos.

 What is Hands and Upper Limbs Rehab Therapy?

-Hands and upper limbs rehab therapy is a specialized form of physical therapy that focuses on the rehabilitation of the hands, wrists, and upper limbs.
-The therapy aims to improve the function of the hands and upper limbs and help patients regain their ability to perform everyday activities.
+Hands and upper limbs rehab therapy is a specialized physical therapy.
+It focuses on rehabilitation of the hands, wrists, and upper limbs.
+Thus, the therapy aims to improve the function of the hands and upper limbs to help patients regain their ability to perform everyday activities.

-However, hand therapy and upper limb rehab are not exactly the same thing, although they are related.
+However, hand therapy and upper limb rehab are not the same, although they are related.

-Hand therapy specifically focuses on the rehabilitation of the hand and wrist.
-It involves the evaluation, treatment, and prevention of conditions that affect the function of the hand, wrist, and forearm.
-Hand therapy is often used to treat conditions such as carpal tunnel syndrome, tendonitis, fractures, and nerve injuries.
+Hand therapy focuses on the rehabilitation of the hand and wrist.
+It involves evaluation, treatment, and prevention.
+As such, it improves the functions of the hand, wrist, and forearm.
+Often hand therapy is used to treat these conditions: carpal tunnel syndrome, tendonitis, fractures, and nerve injuries.

-Upper limb rehab, on the other hand, is a broader term that refers to the rehabilitation of the entire upper limb, including the shoulder, elbow, forearm, wrist, and hand.
-Upper limb rehab may include exercises to improve range of motion, strength, and endurance, as well as other interventions such as manual therapy, electrical stimulation, and ultrasound.
+Whereas upper limb rehab is a broader term that refers to rehabilitation of the entire upper limb, including the shoulder, elbow, forearm, wrist, and hand.
+Upper limb rehab may include exercises to improve range of motion, strength, and endurance.
+And it involves other interventions such as manual therapy, electrical stimulation, and ultrasound.

 How is the therapy carried out?

-The therapy involves an initial evaluation to determine the patient’s current level of function and identify any issues or impairments.
-Based on the evaluation, the therapist will develop an individualized treatment plan that may include exercises, manual therapy, and other interventions.
+The therapy involves an initial assessment and evaluation to determine the patient’s current level of function and identify any issues or impairments.
+And the therapist tailors an individualised treatment plan that includes exercises, manual therapy, and other interventions based on the evaluation.